-The process to create the modern ballet flat we see in today in non-dance-environments was started by French shoe maker Rose Repetto in 1947.
-She then created a pair of pointes in her workshop to her son Roland Petit.
-Roland was an up and coming ballet dancer who put the name Repetto on the map of dance shoes..
+The process to create the modern ballet flat we see today in non-dance-environments was started by French shoemaker Rose Repetto in 1947.
+She then created a pair of pointes in her workshop for her son Roland Petit.
+Roland was an up and coming ballet dancer who put the name Repetto on the map of dance shoes.

-The big breakthrough came 1957 when Brigitte Bardot, a soon to be world famous dancer/actress, commissioned Repetto to create an everyday comfortable enough shoe based on the ballet flat.
+The big breakthrough came in 1957 when Brigitte Bardot, a soon to be world-famous dancer/actress, commissioned Repetto to create an everyday comfortable enough shoe based on the ballet flat.
 The red “Cendrillon” ballerina was created which Bardot wore in the movie “And God Created Woman”.
 The Cendrillion was an instant hit.

 The fame was followed up with actress Audrey Hepburn wearing a pair of ballet flats in the movie “Funny Face”.
 This made the ballerina reach a new level and has since become a staple product.

 The ballerina category is not defined by a specific material.
 It can be made in leather, synthetic or textile.